JessFerrari/Uni-Appunti/2.Magistrale/Information Retrieval/Notes/Gradient boosting forest decision tree.md

 The **initial prediction** $F_{0}$ is the average of the target values because is the one that minimize the initial [[4 anno/Machine Learning/Machine Learning#Loss|MSE]].
 We don't know anything about the data points.
 $$F_{0}(\mathbf{x}_{i})=\frac{1}{n}\sum_{i=1}^n y_{i}$$ Than we want the **pseudo residuals** for the others $m$ weak learners.
 (Recall: $m\in[1,M]$)

-The pseudo residuals for the [[Gradiente|gradient]] are the [[derivate parziali|partial derivatives]] of the loss function.
+The pseudo residuals for the [[Gradiente|gradient]] are the [[Derivate parziali|partial derivatives]] of the loss function.
 The residual is the mistake made by the previous model on the $i$ data point
 $$r_{i,m}=-\left[ \frac{\partial L(y,i,F(x_{i})) }{\partial F(x_{i})} \right]_{F(\mathbf{x})=F_{m-1}(\mathbf{x})} \ \ \ \ \ \ \text{for } i=1,\dots,n$$
 For the MSE the $r_{i,m}$ is compute as : $$r_{i,m}=y_{i}-F_{i}(x_{m})$$
 ![[Pasted image 20241121170302.png]]